mineiros-io/terraform-github-team/README.md

 We offer commercial support for all of our modules and encourage you to reach out if you have any questions or need help.
 Feel free to email us at [hello@mineiros.io] or join our [Community Slack channel][slack].

-## GitHub as Code

-[GitHub as Code][github-as-code] is a commercial solution built on top of our open-source Terraform modules for GitHub.
-It helps our customers to manage their GitHub organization more efficiently by enabling anyone in their organization to self-service manage on- and offboarding of users, repositories, and settings such as branch protections, secrets, and more through code.

-For details please see [https://www.mineiros.io/github-as-code][github-as-code].

 ## Reporting Issues